niths09/Radio-Button-Script/README.md

-# RadioButton Selenium Automation Project
+# Radio Button Selenium Automation Project

 This project demonstrates how to use Selenium WebDriver for automating the interaction with radio buttons on a practice webpage.
 The script navigates to a URL, selects three different radio buttons (BMW, Benz, and Honda), and introduces short delays to simulate user interactions and ensure that the user can observe each action.